Count Otto von Bray-Steinburg: Career

 He then served as a Bavarian diplomat in Vienna, Paris and Athens.
 In 1843 to 1859, Bray was, with interruptions, the Bavarian ambassador in Sankt Petersburg.
 In 1846 to 1847, and again in 1848 to 1849, he was the Bavarian foreign secretary.
 During his second term, he also served as President of the Council of Ministers, a title equivalent to prime minister.
 In 1859 to 1860, Bray was the Bavarian ambassador in Berlin, and he then returned to Vienna as ambassador.

 In 1870, King Ludwig II. appointed Bray again Minister of State of the Exterior and Council president.
 In that position, Bray led the Bavarian delegation for the negotiations of the Bavarian accession to the German Empire and managed to secure a privileged status for the Kingdom of Bavaria within the empire (Reservatrechte).
 The Kingdom of Bavaria was able to retain its own railways, postal service, diplomatic body and even its own army, which would fall under Prussian command only during times of war.

 In 1871, Bray resigned since he was in opposition to the Kulturkampf.
 He then served again as the German Empire's ambassador in Vienna until 1897.

 He was awarded Serbian Order of the Cross of Takovo.

-Marriage and children
+Personal life

-He married Donna Ippolita Emanuela Dentice di Frasso, from Naples, daughter of Prince Luigi VI Dentice di Frasso and Donna Anna Maria Serra.
+He married Donna Ippolita Emanuela Dentice di Frasso, from Naples, daughter of Luigi Dentice, 6th Prince of Frasso and Donna Anna Maria Serra.
 They had issue: